 - Adequate records shall be maintained showing the values and other particulars of fixed assets in respect of which depreciation is to be provided.
-These records shall interalia, indicate the cost of each time of asset, the date of its acquisition, location and the rate of depreciation. - ii) The basis on which depreciation is calculated and further allocated to the various departments, cost centres and to the products shall be clearly indicated in the records.
+These records shall interalia, indicate the cost of each time of asset, the date of its acquisition, location and the rate of depreciation. - departments, cost centres and to the products shall be clearly indicated in the records.
 Depreciation chargeable to the different departments, manufacturing units or cost centres shall not be less than the amount of depreciation chargeable in accordance with the provisions of sub section (2) of section 205 of the companies Act, 1956 as amended (Schedule XIV) and shall relate to plant and machinery and other fixed assets utilised in such departments or units or cost centres.
 In case the amount of depreciation charged in the cost centre is higher than the amount of depreciation chargeable under aforesaid provision of the Companies Act, the amount so charged in excess shall be indicated clearly in the records and impact of excess on the cost per unit to be stated.
 However, the commutative depreciation charged against individual assets shall not exceed the original cost of the respective assets.
 The method once adopted shall be applied consistently. - 2.
 (A) Is there any ceiling on the number of Compliance Reports which can be authenticated by a practicing cost accountant or a cost accountant in permanent employment of the company?
 (Taken from FAQ 1)